-of video programming and to assure that the widest possible diversity of information sources are made available to the public from cable systems" (emphasis added).111 Internet Ventures had requested leased access on a Washington State cable system owned by TCI, but was denied.112 Given Congress' original concerns when crafting this section of the law, and given the more recent rise in broadband Internet video services that are increasingly a viable substitute for traditional cable video programming, it is now clear the 2000 decision was short-sighted.
-The typical U.S cable system provides 750 MHz of capacity and uses about 12 MHz of that capacity for broadband service.
-If the FCC had decided this case in a different way, we might today live in a world where many cable customers could potentially choose between more than a dozen different cable modem ISPs.113
+and given the more recent rise in broadband Internet video services that are increasingly a viable substitute for traditional cable video programming, it is now clear the 2000 decision was short-sighted.
+The typical U.S cable system provides 750MHz of capacity and uses about 12 MHz of that capacity for broadband service.
+If the FCC had decided this case in a different way, we might today live in a world where many cable customers could potentially choose between more than a dozen different cable modem ISPs.119

 In the Internet Ventures decision, the Commission declined to weigh in on the broader issue of the regulatory classification of Internet services provided over cable systems.
-This was a crucial issue that the FCC had continued to sidestep.
+This was a crucial point that the FCC had continued to sidestep.
 But outside events finally forced the Commission to act.
-In the space of a few short months, three different federal courts issued three different conclusions on the appropriate regulatory status of cable modem Internet service.114
+In the space of a few short months, three different federal courts issued three different conclusions on the appropriate regulatory status of cable modem Internet service.
+120

-When the FCC finally made its decision on the matter in 2002, it ruled that "cable modem service as currently provided is an interstate information service, not a cable service," and that there is "no separate telecommunications service offering to subscribers or ISPs."115 The Commission stated that cable modem service provides functionalities like Web surfing and e-mail "via telecommunications," but that the "telecommunications component is not, however, separable from the data processing capabilities of the service."116
+When the FCC finally made its decision on the matter in 2002, it ruled that "cable modem service as currently provided is an interstate information service, not a cable service, and that there is no separate telecommunications service offering to subscribers or ISPs."
+The Commission stated that cable modem service provides functionalities like Web surfing and e-mail "via telecommunications," but that the "telecommunications component is not, however,